CodeNinjasDripping/Minecraft-Club/README.md

 ## ❓ **Troubleshooting**

-If you run into any issues, feel free to re-watch the instructional video or consult the troubleshooting guide in the repository.
+If you run into any issues, feel free to re-watch the instructional video or consult the troubleshooting guide in the repository, or reach out to us at Code Ninjas Dripping Springs.

----

-This README should give users everything they need to successfully install and start playing their Minecraft worlds with a visually pleasing layout.
-Let me know if you want any further enhancements!